-ISSUE: Water quality was the most frequently mentioned concern in the survey conducted by the Harbor Management Planning Committee and the Sea Grant Marine Advisory Service.
+ISSUE: Water quality was the most frequently mentioned concern in the survey conducted by the Harbor Management Planning Committee and the Sea Grant Marine Advisory Service (when was this?
+Put a date on it?).
 It also formed the basis for many of the other concerns discussed at the public hearings and in committee meetings.
 For many years, the residents of Tiverton have been aware of the potential impacts of sewage pollution form the Fall River Treatment Plant, heavy-metals pollution from industries in Northern Fall River, oil pollution from shipping terminals in North Tiverton, as well as the failures of residential septic systems along the Portsmouth and Tiverton waterfronts.
+Unfortunately nearly all of the Marshes streams and tributaries to the Sakonnet River have been shown to be above RI's levels for safe shellfishing and/or swimming including: Alamy creek, Seapowet Marsh, Nanaquet Pond east of Main road and Sin Flesh Brook, and south fork of Borden Brook.
+These findings were shown by samples taken the Tiverton Harbor Commission through URI's watershed watch program.

 In addition, discharge from boats and stormwater run-off contribute to water pollution.
 The Town recognizes the need to preserve, protect, and improve the quality of its coastal waters.
 Local residents want to preserve, protect and improve the quality of the waters for multiple uses.
 Add link to URI water testing.